I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 KPT will then populate a (hopefully) large list below your seed keywords that you can add to a list and export.
 Export the .CSV file, then copy and paste the keywords into your notepad.
 We’ll be adding all ideas from every tool into this one master list.
 And don’t worry about duplicates.
 Our tools will take care of that later.

-Soovle is a fun tool that will autocomplete a seed phrase across a number of search engines including YouTube, Amazon, Bing, Yahoo! and Google.
+Soovle is a fun tool that will autocomplete a seed phrase across a number of search engine options including YouTube, Amazon, Bing, Yahoo! and Google.

 I rarely have use for non-Google results, but occasionally ideas pop up in the other search engines that I can use.
 Try a couple of your seed keywords and see if anything interesting populates that you want to add to your list.
 You won’t get massive lists of keywords from this tool, but it can certainly spark ideas you hadn’t considered before.